Oracle Tables: Natural Keys or Substitute Keys

 In my opinion, if we have a natural key when defining a table, which obviously must be unique and immutable, we should use it to the detriment of the substitute key.
 The argument that using substitute keys will improve database performance is wrong, and natural keys make it easier to write our SQL queries or PL / SQL code.

-For example, if we have a pair of tables, the table PRODUCTS and the table VERSION_PRODUCT, it would be logical to use a field product_id as the primary key for the first table, a field that could be a substitute key populated by a sequence , and use as a primary key of the second table a combination of product_id and number_version.
+For example, if we have a pair of tables, the table PRODUCTS and the table VERSION_PRODUCT, it would be logical to use the field product_id as the primary key for the first table, a field that could be a substitute key populated by a sequence, and use as a primary key of the second table a combination of product_id and number_version.
 The tables could be defined as follows:

 CREATE TABLE products